Notes on Proteins used in Fine Emulsion Sausages

 “In the treatments where rind was added, white spots were observed.
 The white spots were actual pieces of rind which resulted from incomplete emulsification of the pork rind emulsion by the bowl cutter.
 This negative attribute could be rectified by extensive chopping of the raw batter of the treatments containing pork rind.”
 (Mapanda et al., 2015)

 “The replacement of MRM with rind levels of up to 8% and soy levels of up to 4% increased the hardness (firmness) of the polony treatments, while treatments with 8% soy were softer at all levels of rind.
 Similar results were obtained for gumminess (Figure 5).
 These results show that good quality polony with acceptable hardness can be obtained with up to 4% soy and 8% rind.
 Beyond 4% of soy flour, the products become softer and sticky.
 According to Chambers and Bowers, hardness is the most important attribute to consumers because it determines the commercial value of the processed meat products.
-Approximately 60% consumers will be willing to buy a sausage with a hardness of 47.3 N and higher (Dingstad).
+Approximately 60% of consumers will be willing to buy a sausage with a hardness of 47.3 N and higher (Dingstad).
 However, higher values for the parameter do not necessarily mean better quality.
 There is a cut-off point above which the texture of comminuted meat products would be unacceptable.”
 (Mapanda et al., 2015)

-Related to cohesiveness, the Mapanda (2015) study found that “the addition of binding aids such as soy and rind improve cohesiveness, as long as too much is not used (Trock).
+Related to cohesiveness, the Mapanda (2015) study found that “the addition of binding aids such as soy and rind improves cohesiveness, as long as too much is not used (Trock).
 Chin established that the use of incremental levels of soy protein below 3% decreased the cohesiveness of low-fat meat products.
 The current results disagree with the findings of Chin as some of the treatments of polony in which only soy protein was used, for instance at the level of 4%, showed that cohesiveness increased.
 A possible explanation might be the difference in the fat content of the products used in their study and in the current study.”
 (Mapanda et al., 2015)

 “For sensory texture, the attributes analysed were firmness, pastiness and fatty mouth feel.
 All treatments decreased in sensory firmness due to an increase of soy and rind proteins.
 For both pastiness and fatty mouth feel, the mean scores for these two texture attributes increased in all samples compared to that of the control treatment.
 Feiner highlighted that the replacing of lean meat with soy protein and water, as was done in the present study, affects texture and firmness because the replaced meat proteins contribute positively to the named parameters.
 It can clearly be seen that an increased replacement of chicken MRM with pork rind and soy flour reduced firmness and increased the sensory textural attributes of pastiness and fatty mouth feel in all the polony treatments, except for the control sample.”
 (Mapanda et al., 2015)